Carnival in Ptuj

 International Mountain Film Festival

 The International Festival of Mountain Film started screening films in 2007.
 Presenting various aspects of mountain culture, its program encompasses films about mountain sports like mountaineering, mountain running, B.A.S.E jumping, etc, various types of climbing, mountain wildlife, the life of indigenous mountain dwellers, and more.
-It does not limit itself to films only, but also hosts lectures, exhibitions, book presentations and a children's program, all with the aim of enriching the cultural component of how mountains are perceived.
+It does not limit itself to films only but also hosts lectures, exhibitions, book presentations and a children's program, all intending to enrich the cultural component of how mountains are perceived.

 Ljubljana International Documentary film Festival